🤖 LLM vs traditional translators: the match

 What was adapted:

-- "réseaux" → "social media" (more natural English term)
+- "réseaux" → "social media" (more natural term in English)

 - "Connexion d'apps" → "App integration" (English SEO term)